JackStouffer/jacks_standard_library/DESIGN.md

 * The n-1 step can be freed once n step is done, e.g. once lexing is done you don't need the file data anymore, once parsing is done and you have an AST you don't need the token stream anymore.
+* Therefore, just make a separate heap for each step and then free the n-1 heap when you're done with step n.

 ASTs are pretty complex tree structures with lots of different node types with disparate internals.
 That's completely irrelevant for the memory though.
 When you no longer need the AST just call `free_all` on your AST specific heap and you're done.

+As one final note, you can also just never free any memory ever.
+The obvious use case is something like a batch file.
+But the reference D compiler has been doing this for decades now.
+For short running programs that need less than 4 gb of RAM total this is a perfectly valid strategy.

 ### Breaking Out of the Constructor/Destructor Mindset